-Two important factors you must take into consideration surf fishing for Bass.
+Two important factors you must take into consideration when surf fishing for Bass.

-- You are fishing over sand where there are no rocks
+- You are fishing over the sand where there are no rocks

 - Alternatively, The water is deep enough so you can avoid hitting the bottom

-This is a no brainer as far as I’m concerned.
+This is a no-brainer as far as I’m concerned.
 You could easily go and check your fishing location at low tide to make sure it is suitable for your heavy lures/metals.
-Remember, bass loves those sandy bays too, as well as those rocky areas we normally fish.
-There is ample food in those sandy bays like small fish, worms and crabs just to name a few.
-Infact my two biggest bass were caught over the sand.
+Remember, bass loves those sandy bays, too, as well as those rocky areas we normally fish.
+There is ample food in those sandy bays like small fish, worms and crabs, to name a few.
+In fact, I caught my two biggest fish over the sand.

-As for deeper water, if you know there is a good depth of water then you should be good to go.
+As for deeper water, if you know there is a good depth of water, then you should be good to go.
 Fishing above the water level at high tide can also be the answer.
-By this, I mean you could be off a jetty of promanade or even a high rocks.
-But remember, you still have to lnd that fish so make sure its a safe place to fish.
-Remember, we are fishing into the wind so the chance are its going to be rough with waves crashing in.
-SAFTY FIRST GUYS I WOULD JUST STICK TO THE BAYS FOR THIS TYPE OF FISHING.
+By this, I mean you could be off a jetty of the promenade or even off the high rocks.
+But remember, you still have to land that fish, so make sure it’s a safe place to fish.
+Remember, we are fishing into the wind, so the chance is it’s going to be rough with waves crashing in.
+SAFETY FIRST, GUYS, I WOULD STICK TO THE BAYS FOR THIS TYPE OF FISHING.

-Recently, I have seen videos of people fishing from high dangerous rocks for bass and pollock.
+Recently, I have seen videos of people fishing from highly dangerous rocks for bass and pollock.
 This is great until you hook a big fish.
-Ultimately, you’re f—–d because you are surely not going to handline that bass up the rocks.
-Furthermore, with those powerful wave smashing in your not going to climb down the rocks are you.
-Even if you have all the safety gear boots, life jacket etc it still isn’t going to solve this scenario.
+Ultimately, you’re in trouble because you are surely not going to handline that bass up the rocks.
+Furthermore, with those powerful waves smashing against the rocks, you’re not going to climb down, are you?
+Even if you have all the safety gear, boots, life jacket etc. It’s just not worth the risk.
 Just use your brains and stay away from those rocks.